gift guide: foodies + home chefs

 + If you love a home chef who’s adamant that everything’s better from scratch, gift them this Verve Culture Artisan Tortilleria Kit.
 The authentic 8” cast iron tortilla press is handmade in Mexico by local artisans.
 The kit also includes a handmade napkin to keep the tortillas warm and a booklet with some history, instructions and recipes.
 You can also use this press for lots of other savory treats.
 It’s easy to use, easy to clean and super pretty.
 Pair it with some Masa Harina and they’ll be ready to start churning out fresh tortillas. + $48

 + You already know how much I love Hedley & Bennet Aprons.
 Now H&B has worked tirelessly to design a set of Knives with the same incredible quality, pro chef collaboration and attention to detail.
 There’s a Chef’s Knife, Utility Knife and a Bread Knife, all made with 3 layers of Japanese steel and that all come in 3 colors [it’s the Shiso Green for me].
-Buy one or the whole set for a really tops gift [set to deliver in early December]. + from $65
+Buy one or the whole set for a really tops gift.
+They also have Star Wars, NFL and MLB versions for your die-hard fans + from $65

-+ I’m having a terrible time trying to choose my favorite of the 6 gorgeous colors of Material’s reBoard.
-But, made entirely of kitchen plastic scraps and sugar cane, these sustainable beauties are way more than a pretty face.
++ Material’s reBoards and Free Boards are made entirely of kitchen plastic scraps and sugar cane, making these sustainable beauties way more than a pretty face [though they are SO pretty].
 Plus a full 50% of proceeds from the sale of these eco-friendly boards goes to charity.
 That’s a serious win-win gift.
-There’s also a Mini for smaller jobs. + $35
+I have several in two sizes and love they way they clean up and hold up, they’re sooo much better than the plastic ones. + from $25

 + Great Jones makes GORGEOUS cookware and bakeware that’s both stunning to look at AND a chef’s dream to use.
 ‘The Duchess’ dutch oven is lauded for her good looks and even cooking.
 She comes in 8 sunny colors and moves effortlessly from stovetop to oven to table, looking just lovely at every stop.
-I LOVE our Small Fry and Sheet Show Pans for their incredible durability and continued non-stick quality, even after lots of abuse.
-Read more about why I love Great Jones here.+ from $40
+I LOVE our Small Fry and Holy Sheet Pans for their durability and continued non-stick quality, even after LOTS of abuse.
+Read more about why I love Great Jones here. + from $40

 + I use my whole collection of these GIR Suction Lids ALL the time.
 They are so useful for keeping things warm, stopping butter from splattering all over the microwave, keeping the flys out of your salad… I love them.
-You can buy them one at a time or in a set of 5 or 10 and in 9 pretty colors. + from $7.95
+You can buy them in sets of 5 or 10 and in 11 really pretty colors.
+I also absolutely love LOVE their Spatulas and Spoons. + from $37.95

 + Hedley & Bennett is The industry gold standard for high quality aprons, awesome for pitmasters, home chefs, artists, tinkerers and general mess-makers.
 They have a variety of styles and fabrics depending on what it’ll be used for, including a heavy duty waxed canvas that just gets a solid wipe down when it’s dirty.
 I absolutely love mine. + from $75

 + Every chef needs a good kitchen towel and Geometry Tea Towels are my favorite.
 They’re so pretty, super duper soft, quick-drying [ie. not stinky], actually absorbent AND they’re made entirely from recycled post-consumer materials.
 I now look at my ‘old’ towels sideways and am considering retiring them all to our bike wash station.
-Because of the enormous selection of prints, they are a seriously gorgeous gift for just about anyone on your list. + $16 [Use code DarcieC15 for 15% off]
+Because of the enormous selection of prints, they are a seriously gorgeous gift for just about anyone on your list. + $16 [Use code Darcie15 for 15% off your purchase]

 + OH this is the kind of gift I can get behind 100%.
 Olympia Provisions in Portland, OR will send your foodie a mouthwatering selection of their authentic, handmade, artisan salamis along with some other crazy delicious little nibbles.
 You can choose a single Sampler or go for a Monthly Subscription to keep the dream alive. + from $21